the-outcaster/kazeta-plus/README.md

 ## Installation
 I recommend installing Kazeta+ on a fresh hard drive/flash drive/SD card, as this will involve unlocking the immutable file system.
 I also don't want to risk having anyone's system being accidentally broken, or having their save data messed up, on their existing Kazeta install, due to how many new features have been added to Kazeta+.

-Grab the vanilla ISO from the [official website](https://kazeta.org/), flash it to a USB drive, and install it.
-From there, head over to the [Releases](https://github.com/the-outcaster/kazeta-plus/releases), download and extract the upgrade kit tarball, and place your custom assets in the `custom_assets_template` folder:
+1. Grab the vanilla ISO from the [official website](https://kazeta.org/), flash it to a USB drive, and install it.

+2. Head over to the [Releases](https://github.com/the-outcaster/kazeta-plus/releases) page, download and extract the upgrade kit tarball, and place your custom assets in the `custom_assets_template` folder:
 - both the backgrounds and logos need to be in `.png` format
 - background music needs to be either `.ogg` or `.wav`
 - fonts need to be `.ttf`